labelementary/package-essential/README.md

-# Unified Package Essential
+# Package Essential

-Unified Package Essential - An Essential Template to get started with TypeScript based package with all the essentials included...
+Package Essential - An Essential Template to get started with TypeScript based package with all the essentials included...

 ## Features